 React comes in three main component types.

-Class components have all lifecycle methods to chase down specific edge cases.
-Pure components build on top by optimizing re-renders with some gotchas.
+Class components have all the lifecycle methods to chase down specific edge cases.
+Pure components are built on top by optimizing re-renders with some gotchas.
 Finally, function components promote clean coding practices by isolating concerns.